April 1, 2022: This piece has been updated at the request of a Memphis CHiLD client who was interviewed and featured in the original article.

 A Memphis mother was already behind on her bills by the time she finally found answers that unlocked treatment options for her toddler, who was prone to pulling out her own hair and was not meeting typical developmental milestones.

-In the midst of her daughter’s testing for autism, it seemed Coleman’s economic situation might be on the verge of improving.
+In the midst of her daughter’s testing for autism, it seemed this mom's economic situation might be on the verge of improving.
 At a promising job interview, she informed the company about her daughter’s status.
-When she did not receive the job offer, Coleman says they told her she was not hired because of her child’s ongoing treatment.
+When she did not receive the job offer, she says they told her she was not hired because of her child’s ongoing treatment.

 Memphis CHiLD fulfills legal referrals as one aspect of the larger iIMPACT network, or Institute for Interdisciplinary Memphis Partnerships to Advance Community Transformation for Children.

 The partnership brings together the University of Memphis Law School, Le Bonheur Children’s Hospital, Memphis Area Legal Services, and University of Tennessee Health Science Center to create opportunities for low-income families like Coleman’s to get help for legal and environmental issues that affect their children’s health.

 According to program coordinator Jamie Johnson, this is a first-of-its-kind medical-legal partnership in Tennessee, Arkansas, or Mississippi.

 This partnership is part of a larger interdisciplinary initiative led by the University of Memphis to address the multifaceted adverse social experiences and their effects — such as impaired language development, asthma, autism, poverty, lack of quality childcare, nutrition, and stress — that affect Memphis families and children.

 iIMPACT is a three-prong initiative that tackles the effects and causes of poverty through medical, legal and social services functions.
 They serve clients, lobby for policy change, conduct research and train the next generation of professionals to use evidence-based tools to approach their work in an interdisciplinary way.